Bergen

 There are many forms of

-as an extension, an object, or an instrument of gratification.
-To be
+someone as an extension, an object, or an instrument of gratification.

-over-protective, not to respect privacy, to be brutally honest with a
+To be over-protective, not to respect privacy, to be brutally honest

-sadistic sense of humor, or consistently tactless – is to abuse.
-Abusers
+with a sadistic sense of humor, or consistently tactless – is to

-exploit, lie, insult, demean, ignore (the "silent treatment"),
+abuse.
+Abusers exploit, lie, insult, demean, ignore (the "silent

-You have to actually live with one in order to witness the abuse.
+stealth abusers".
+You have to actually live with one in order to

 The